FuseByExample/external-mq-fabric-client/fabric-ha-setup.md

 # Deploying Complex JBoss A-MQ Networks

 This document provides details on how to configure and deploy a network of JBoss A-MQ master/slave networked brokers.
 We will use the Fuse Management Console (FMC) to simplify configuring and deploying the configuration to multiple broker JVMs.

 Download and unpack a JBoss A-MQ distribution if you haven't already.
 Launch A-MQ by running `bin/a-mq` or `bin\a-mq.bat`.
 You should see a terminal session.
-Install the FMC by running: `fabric:create -p fmc`.
+Install the FMC by running:

+    fabric:create -p fmc

 It will prompt you to create an admin user if you had not already defined one in `etc/users.properties`.
 The rest of this document will assume you have set the user/password combination to admin/admin.

 Keep the terminal session running, and connect to `http://localhost:8181/index.html` in a web browser.
 Once connected